ucbepic/docetl/README.md

 Required parameters:

 - `type`: Must be set to `"equijoin"`.
 - `join_key`: Specification of the join keys for left and right datasets.
 Both left and right must have at least a `name` field, and may optionally include a `limit` field.
+The `limit` field specifies that for each tuple from the relevant dataset, there are at most `limit` matching tuples from the other dataset.
 - `comparison_model`: The language model to use for comparing join candidates.
 - `comparison_prompt`: The prompt template to use for comparing join candidates.
 This should be designed to elicit a yes or no answer.